-Programme or Course Leader
+Programme Leader

-The Programme of Course Leader is responsible for maintaining an overview of the delivery and administration of your programme of study.
-The Programme of Course Leader is assisted by the other members of the Programme Team, for example Module Leaders.
+The Programme Leader is responsible for maintaining an overview of the delivery and administration of your programme of study.
+The Programme Leader is assisted by the other members of the Programme Team.

 Module Leaders

 Module Leaders are responsible for the delivery and administration of individual modules.
 The Module Leader will lead the teaching on the module and is primarily responsible for tracking student progress and providing academic support on the module.